ioying/charting_library_tradingview_/CONTRIBUTING.md

-##If you are experiencing issues

-We are always eager to help you.
-But we are really busy guys, because we work hard to make Charting Library even better, so we don’t have much time.
-Please help us spend our time effectively and always update your Library's build to the latest `unstable` version to check if the issue still happens.
-Contact us if it does.

-**The latest version is always available at https://demo_chart.tradingview.com**

 ##Reporting a bug
+* Please help us spend our time effectively and always update your Library's build to the latest `unstable` version to check if the issue still happens.
+You can also find the Charting Library built from `unstable` at https://demo_chart.tradingview.com
-* Report the version of the library.
-You can check it with `TradingView.version()` from the browser console.
+* Report a version of the library.
+You can check it with `TradingView.version()` from the browser console
 * Provide step-by-step way to reproduce the issue
 * Give a link to your Charting Library where we can reproduce it